Chris Clifford

-Chris Clifford (born May 26, 1966) is a Canadian former professional ice hockey goaltender, who played two games in the National Hockey League with the Chicago Black Hawks.
+Chris Clifford (born May 26, 1966) is a Canadian former professional ice hockey goaltender, who played in parts of two games in the National Hockey League with the Chicago Black Hawks.
 He filled in for Murray Bannerman in a 1985 game and for Ed Belfour in a 1989 game.
 He won the Bobby Smith Trophy in 1985–86.
 Clifford was drafted in the sixth round of the 1984 NHL Entry Draft.
+Chris is considered the first goalie to score a goal in OHL history.
 He later became a lawyer.

 Playing career

 Clifford was born in Kingston, Ontario.
 He spent his junior career with the Ontario Hockey League's Kingston Canadians and most of his professional career with various teams in the International Hockey League.
 Clifford became the first goaltender in Ontario Hockey League history to score a goal.
 In December 2019, Chris Clifford had his jersey number retired by the Kingston Frontenacs joining 4 other players in the franchise's history.

-Chris remains an active member of the Ottawa Senators and Chicago Blackhawk Alumni networks.
+He remains an active member of the Ottawa Senators and Chicago Blackhawk Alumni networks.